 Operational measurement gains and losses are created when product is moved between storage wells and are attributable to pipeline and well connection measurement variances.
-Effective with our initial public offering, EPO agreed to be allocated all operational measurement gains and losses relating to Mont Belvieu Caverns' underground storage activities.
-As a result, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement gains and losses associated with our Mont Belvieu Caverns for net operational measurement gains.
+Effective with our initial public offering, EPO is allocated all operational measurement gains and losses relating to Mont Belvieu Caverns' underground storage activities.
+As a result, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement losses and is entitled to receive distributions from Mont Belvieu Caverns for net operational measurement gains.
 We continue to record operational measurement gains and losses associated with our Mont Belvieu storage facility.
-However, these operational measurement gains and losses do not affect our net income or have a significant impact on us with respect to the timing of our net cash flows provided by operating activities.
+However, these operational measurement gains and losses neither affect our net income nor have a significant impact on us with respect to the timing of our net cash flows provided by operating activities.
 Accordingly, we have not established a reserve for operational measurement losses on our balance sheet.
-As presented in the preceding table, we allocated EPO operational measurement gains totaling \$0.8 million during the three months ended March 31, 2008 and \$1.3 million during the two months ended March 31, 2007.